selinuz/Meal-Planner-App/README.md

 - As a user, when I select the quit option from the application menu, I want to be reminded to save my meal plan to file and have the option to do so or not.

-## Phase 4: Task 2: ##
-- Mon Nov 22 12:47:50 PST 2021
-- chicken was added to the ingredients of chicken
-- Mon Nov 22 12:47:50 PST 2021
-- butter was added to the ingredients of chicken
-- Mon Nov 22 12:47:50 PST 2021
-- chicken was added to the recipes
-- Mon Nov 22 12:48:11 PST 2021
-- rice was added to the ingredients of rice
-- Mon Nov 22 12:48:11 PST 2021
-- butter was added to the ingredients of rice
-- Mon Nov 22 12:48:11 PST 2021
-- rice was added to the recipes
-- Mon Nov 22 12:48:35 PST 2021
-- egg was added to the ingredients of omelette
-- Mon Nov 22 12:48:35 PST 2021
-- butter was added to the ingredients of omelette
-- Mon Nov 22 12:48:35 PST 2021
-- omelette was added to the recipes
-- Mon Nov 22 12:48:37 PST 2021
-- rice was deleted from the recipes

-## Phase 4: Task 3: ##
-If I had more time, I would work on applying the observer design pattern to my project.
-The bidirectional associations MealPlanUI-MealPlannerUI and RecipesUI-MealPlannerUI are redundant.
-If I apply the observer design pattern, I could make the MealPlan extent Observable and notify observers whenever a new recipe is added.
-And MealPlannerUI will implement the interface Observer and everytime if is notified it will update the appropriate JInternal Frame.
-The argument passed to notifyObservers could be used as a way to decide which JInternalFrame is going to be updated.